Quick Setup with Profiles

 Required environment variables:

-GITHUB_ORG: Organization nameGITHUB_APP_ID: GitHub App ID (for authentication)GITHUB_AUTH_CLIENT_ID: OAuth App client ID (for authentication)GITHUB_AUTH_CLIENT_SECRET: OAuth App client secret (for authentication)GITHUB_CLIENT_ID: GitHub App client ID (for integrations)GITHUB_CLIENT_SECRET: GitHub App client secret (for integrations)GITHUB_PRIVATE_KEY: GitHub App private key (for integrations)GITHUB_TOKEN: Personal access token or GitHub App token
+GITHUB_ORG: GitHub organization nameGITHUB_AUTH_CLIENT_ID: OAuth App client ID (for sign-in)GITHUB_AUTH_CLIENT_SECRET: OAuth App client secret (for sign-in)GITHUB_APP_ID: GitHub App ID (for integrations)GITHUB_CLIENT_ID: GitHub App client ID (for integrations)GITHUB_CLIENT_SECRET: GitHub App client secret (for integrations)GITHUB_PRIVATE_KEY: GitHub App RSA private key (for integrations) — must preserve newlines (use a YAML block scalar|if embedding in config)

 Optional environment variables: